excid3/rails/guides/source/getting_started.md

 Security
 --------

-Rails includes the Brakeman gem for checking security issues with your application.
+Rails includes the Brakeman gem for checking security issues with your application - vulnerabilities that can lead to attacks such as session hijacking, session fixation, or redirection.

 Run `bin/brakeman` and it will analyze your application and output a report.